chulminy/CIVE497-CIVE700/README.md

 - Feedback for the 8th week: [**Link**](annoucement/8th_week_feedback)

 ## Announcement
+**2021-03-12**: Sorry for the delay of the "Feature: Part 2" lecture video.
+I will upload it over this weekend.

 **2021-03-07**: Please check out [**the feedback for the 8th week study progress**](annoucement/8th_week_feedback).
 The due dates for the rest of the task assignments have been updated!

 **2021-03-07**: A lecture video for "Class12: Feature - Part 1" is posted.
 Please check the [**Lecture Video**](#lecture-video) below.